ThomasDelaney/Semester-1-Assignment/README.md

 If the user clicks the hero database button then the state will be changed to display the hero database.
 This will involve two classes, heroBox and heroDatabase. heroDatabase will display all the heroBoxes as well as a return button back to the home page and display an Overwatch logo. heroBox is a class which constructor takes in a Hero object.
-Every Hero from the Hero array list is loaded into a heroBox array list on the heroDatabase page, also on this page there is a general x and y value which will increase in the y axis until if it were to be increase again that the next box would go off the screen, it is then reset and the x value is then increased.
+Every Hero from the Hero array list is loaded into a heroBox array list on the heroDatabase page, also on this page there is a general x and y value which will increase in the y axis until the next box would go off the screen, it is then reset and the x value is then increased.
 This will print a clickable box labelled by every hero name in the Hero array list.
 Each hero has a specific index number which is assigned by i in the for loop where they are loaded from the heroes.txt file from setup().
 The main program has a variable called heroIndex, when the mouse hovers over any of the heroBoxes the heroIndex is assigned the index from the Hero which represents that heroBox (this will be easier to understand in the youtube video).
 When the box is clicked the state is changed and a heroPage is displayed, a heroPage function takes in